wendecoder/haskell-course/README.md

 This Bootcamp is designed to teach students Haskell from zero to everything needed to work with Marlowe.
 It also serves as a stepping stone for the "Haskell for Plutus" Bootcamp that we'll release after this one.

+**The course itself doesn't contain content specific to Marlowe.
+So, if you want to learn Haskell for other purposes, you can use this course too!** 😃

 For a more detailed explanation, see the lesson's 1 video:
 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=flat&logo=YouTube&logoColor=white)](https://www.youtube.com/channel/UCX9j__vYOJu00iqBrCzecVw)